 - Purchase the complete Expat Arrivals Oman Guide (PDF)

-The standard of education and schools in Oman has improved in recent years as a result of increased spending by the government.
-But due to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman or send them to boarding school in their home country.
+Finding the right school in Oman can be tricky.
+The standard of public education has improved with increased government spending and continuous reforms, but these schools are more suited to Omani nationals.
+Due to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman or boarding school in their home country.

 Public schools in Oman

-Government schools largely cater for Omani nationals.
+Government schools largely cater to Omani nationals.
 Classes are taught in Arabic and follow an Islamic curriculum.
-Non-Muslim expats, therefore, may have difficulty enrolling their children in local schools in Oman.
+While public schooling can be compared to international benchmarks, non-Muslim expats may have difficulty enrolling their children in local schools in Oman.

 International schools in Oman

-International schools in Oman generally offer a high standard of education and modern facilities.
-As such, many wealthy Omani nationals also enrol their children here.
+Unlike government schools in Oman, international schools are usually co-educational.
+The majority of these schools are based in the capital, Muscat and generally offer a high standard of education and modern facilities.
+As such, many wealthy Omani nationals also send their children to international schools.

 The cost of tuition at international schools is high and expats should ensure that they make provision for this in their contract negotiations when moving to Oman with children.
-Most schools demand that fees are paid upfront prior to the first day of term, and some schools even expect a non-refundable deposit and the provision of administration fees.
+Most schools demand that fees are paid upfront, before the first day of term, and some schools even expect a deposit and administration fees.